 Calling of ShutdownOS is also recommended when processing non-assignable errors, for example "illegal instruction code".
-This is not required because this must be supported by the hardware, which cannot be taken for granted.
+This is not mandatory because hardware support is necessary, which cannot be taken for granted.

 12 Specification of operating system services

 Structure of the description